Nothing-Series/programmed-circuit-card/guidebook/pccard_intro/tips.md

 ## Crafting Recipes with Both Items and Fluids in a Multiblock

-Using a buffer to extract everything and then sorting with pipes is a common anti-pattern.
-Instead, you can use a subnet to handle these crafting recipes more efficiently.
+Yu can use a subnet to handle these crafting recipes more efficiently.
 This mod also changes the circuit number of machines within the subnet.
 Take a look at the following diagram.